replot/replot-network/README.md

 ![ScreenshotLinkColor52b3d9](img/link_52b3d9.png) | ![ScreenshotLinkOpacity1](img/link_op1.png) | ![ScreenshotLinkWidth5px](img/link_5px.png)

 ### Weighted Links
 Link width may be weighted by setting the `weightedLinks` prop to `true`.
-Optionally, supply the `linkKey` prop with the key of link weights and/or to the `maxLineWidth` prop with the maximum link width in the unit of pixels.
+Optionally, supply the `linkKey` prop with the key of link weights and/or to the `minLineWidth` and `maxLineWidth` props with the minimum and maximum link widths in the unit of pixels.

-Weighted link widths will range between `lineWidth` and `maxLineWidth`.
+Weighted link widths will range between `minLineWidth` and `maxLineWidth`.

 ```javascript
 render() {